mwt/inteq/README.md

 ```
 k : function
     The kernel function that takes two arguments.
 f : function
-    The left hand side (free) function that takes one argument.
+    The left hand side (free) function with f(a) = 0.
+a : float
+    Lower bound of the integral, defaults to 0.
 b : float
     Upper bound of the estimate, defaults to 1.
 num : int